E-Sid/scripts/README.md

 The shell scripts with `-bc` in their names require basic calculator `bc`.
 Most GNU/Lnux distros would ship with `bc` including Haiku bash terminal.
 The shell scripts with -calc in their names require `calc` calculator.
 The shell scripts with -echo in their names calculate via `echo` command. `-echo` files are the most basic, possibly all of the aforementioned operating systems have and distros would ship with `echo` command, `bc` is the most popular calculator, and `calc` might not be available by default.
 So, user may want to check dependencies, or use the version that suits them.
 Each version operates more or less identical two others.
 It is recommended to use `-bc.sh` files first for calculators as they are the most updated and they could have converters to MMSE also.

 ## Instructions to use AWK scripts
 - AWK works under Unix, GNU/Linux, BSD.
 MacOS-X, Haiku.
-Either on TTY or terminal type `awk -f filename.awk` and the programme will be executed
+Either on TTY or terminal type, type chmod +x `filename.awk` & type `awk -f filename.awk` and the programme will be executed
 - `cdr.awk` & `cdr-fltd.awk` have more strict data validation than their MS-PowerShell counterparts `cdr-pwsh.ps1` & `cdr-fltd-pwsh.ps1`
 - ECT charge & age-based calculators in AWK work better than BASH shell coutnerpart scripts.
 ECT Charge uses `IGNORECASE` which is typical of GNU/AWK (gAWK), if used under a different non-GNU platform consider adding `#` and space before it to comment it out.
 The rest of the script should not be affected.
 - `qtc.awk` is more accurate and provide more data than `qtc.bas`